rnieblesealo/chip8-emu/readme.md

 # To-Do

+- [ ] Fix bus error; happens when trying to decode
+    - Learn GDB!
-- [ ] Implement RNG correctly
+- [X] Implement RNG correctly
-- [ ] What do all the bitwise operations do?
+- [X] What do all the bitwise operations do?